24/7 Emergency HVAC Service in Tulsa

 HVAC systems fail under load.
 Tulsa applies the most load in two windows: the first string of 100°F+ days in late June or early July, and the first arctic blast of January.
 Those are peak emergency call periods, and here's why.

 Capacitors age with heat exposure.
 A capacitor that was fine in April starts to fail when the compressor runs hard for 8+ hours in 103°F heat.
-The system struggles through May and June without anyone noticing — until a Thursday in late June when it finally can't start the compressor at all.
+The system struggles through May and June without anyone noticing.
+Then a Thursday in late June, it finally can't start the compressor at all.
 That's a 9 PM call to us on the same night half the metro's HVAC is working harder than it has in months.

 Furnace emergencies cluster in January.
-Tulsa's coldest nights — when the furnace runs all day and into the night — are when igniters fail.
+Tulsa's coldest nights are when igniters fail, after the furnace has run all day and into the night.
 A furnace cycling on and off for 18 hours straight stresses the igniter differently than it handles a typical fall night.
 Cold also makes gas valves sticky and pressure switches sluggish.
 The first 15°F week of winter is when the phones start ringing at midnight.

 A spring or fall tune-up catches most of these failure modes before they become 2 AM calls.
 See our HVAC maintenance page for what a proper tune-up actually covers.
 The $125 PSO rebate for a qualifying tune-up doesn't hurt either.